 OneWeb is shifting focus to the southern hemisphere after completing coverage north of 50 degrees latitude, following the launch of its latest batch of broadband satellites July 1.

-The eighth delivery of OneWeb satellites into Earth orbit is set for a 12:48 UTC launch on Thursday, July 1 from the Vostochny Cosmodrome in Russia.
+The eighth delivery of OneWeb satellites into Earth orbit lifted off at 12:48 UTC launch on Thursday, July 1 from the Vostochny Cosmodrome in Russia.